This is the complete guide to voter engagement (how to turn out the vote).

-Volunteer trainings increase the quality of your volunteers by providing intentional training for activities such as phonebanking, canvassing, or running a staging location.
+Volunteer trainings increase the quality of your volunteers by providing intentional training for voter engagement activities such as phonebanking, canvassing, or running a staging location.
 Much like in an organizational meeting, staff or “super volunteers” can lead training sessions; the events are also scheduled around major milestones (before a Weekend of Action, dry run, or GOTV).
 Please note that smaller-scale training should happen before every volunteer shift.
 In contrast, more extensive trainings are an intentional event to bring together new and old volunteers for a deeper dive into voter contact tactics.

 Campaign events need to clearly benefit your campaign to justify the investment of time and resources.
 Your campaign should never do anything just to do it.
 There should always be an obvious answer to “why am I doing this?”
-Events are a great way to promote and increase your campaign’s resources (financial and human) outside of volunteer recruitment call time, voter contact, and paid or earned communications.
+Events are a great way to promote and increase your campaign’s resources (financial and human) outside of volunteer recruitment, call time, voter contact, and paid or earned communications.
 Your campaign staff will be tasked with conceptualizing the event, finding a purpose, creating a recruitment list, calling and emailing to invite attendees, developing a run of show, finding venue space, inviting guest speakers, crafting materials, and finally running the event.
 Ensure your campaign has a specific reason to hold an event and has reason to believe it will be successful before oversaturating your schedule with events.
 Time on a campaign is zero-sum.

 As the COVID-19 pandemic took the world by surprise, campaign staff had to figure out ways to adjust their in-person events to digital platforms.
 Campaign events provide voters and supporters alike the only chance to engage with the campaign or candidate physically, and COVID threw a wrench into the cogs of programs already in full swing.

 Almost every event detailed above can and has been recreated virtually.
 For phonebanking and text banking, organizers used video platforms to gather their volunteers for training and debriefing.
 Organizers then stayed on for the duration of their “shift” to be available to answer any questions or provide a sense of community.
 Campaigns also replaced rallies with streaming services and the occasional socially distanced event or “drive-in” rallies.
 Many other examples exist, but you get the idea.
-While some things were challenging to replicate virtually, the creativity of staff and candidates allowed campaigns to approximate the look and feel of in-person events, all while producing similar voter contact results compared to expected in-person volunteer activity.
+While some things were challenging to replicate virtually, the creativity of staff and candidates allowed campaigns to approximate the look and feel of in-person events, all while producing similar voter engagement results compared to expected in-person volunteer activity.

 One of the most significant changes campaigns needed to figure out was how to run an effective fundraiser, which is often responsible for upward of 30% of an overall campaign finance plan.
 Since the early months of COVID, finance staff have created an entirely new form of fundraising using platforms like Zoom and Numero Live to gather donors and supporters to hold successful and engaging fundraisers.